How to Create Enthusiasm for Writing in Teaching EFL and ESL Students

 Writing is beyond all doubt the most difficult of the four acquired language skills.
 That is because it is an active skill requiring a lot of self-confidence.
-EFL and ESL students in particular have a hard time writing.
+EFL and ESL students, in particular, have a hard time writing.
 Many of these kids are hesitant to write because their lack of self-confidence has made writing boring and difficult.
-Writing assignments on topics which don't stimulate student interest will more than often be done very poorly, copied, or not turned in at all.
-While teaching fifth and sixth grade EFL students during the past few years, I have come up with eight strategies to create enthusiasm for writing which I share with you in this hub.
+Writing assignments on topics that don't stimulate student interest will more than often be done very poorly, copied, or not turned in at all.
+While teaching fifth and sixth grade EFL students during the past few years, I have come up with eight strategies to create enthusiasm for writing which I share with you in this article.

 Eight Strategies to Create Enthusiasm for Writing

 Students are more interested in themselves than others.
 For this reason, kids will jump at the chance to write about themselves.
 One of the best ways to do this is through a daily diary.
 In a diary, I have my girls write as much or as little as they choose about themselves.
 The important thing is for students to write about at least one thing special or different that they do each day.

 2. Write Captions and Speech Bubbles for Comic Strips

 Many kids test my patience during class by either sketching pictures or reading non-English comic books and strips when I'm not looking.
 God knows how many of these I have confiscated during classes!
 The sketched pictures and comic books, however, can work to the teacher's advantage during writing classes.
 All the teacher has to do is to have students write captions and speech bubbles in English for the sketches they are drawing and comics they are reading.
 This exercise is best done by having students work in groups of no more than four, and by also choosing the comic strips or pictures they are going to write about.
 At least one or two weaker students should be included in each group.